 Interesting to note is that what little nudity there is doesn’t feel at all forced or gratuitous—it makes absolute sense under the circumstances and tightens up that old body/new body loophole from the original.

 As for trivial points, Brooke Adams’s character lives in a townhouse—as does Nicole Kidman’s character in the 2007 remake.
 Plus, Kevin McCarthy, our hero in the original film, is STILL running from the pods over 20 years later, for he runs past Sutherland’s car at one point babbling about them coming.
 Invasion of the cameo!

 BODY SNATCHERS (1993)

 Only the 1990s could ruin an awesome series of remakes.
-Body Snatchers takes place on a fricking military base so it’s immediately hard to relate unless you grew up on one.
-Plus, we have some teenage chick narrating.
+Body Snatchers takes place on a fricking military base, so it’s immediately hard to relate unless you grew up on one.
+Plus, we have some teenage girl narrating.
 It worked when Kevin McCarthy narrated in the original.
 Here, it just feels like Clueless.

 Sadly, the alarm scream of the snatched is mostly just a scream instead of swine-like, but the pod hatching sound effects are very similar to the 1978 version.
 Unlike the 1978 version, however, the nudity in this one is just ridiculous.
 For instance, the little boy finds Meg Tilly disintegrating in bed and then the new version of her simply walks out of the closet completely naked, bush and all, looking all seductive like she’s hoping to get gangbanged by the whole damn army.
 Um.
 I thought this was Invasion of the Body Snatchers, not Invasion of the Snatch.